 BOARD MEMBER RECRUITMENT:

 A Child for All ("ACFA") is a U.S. non-profit organization with current operations in the city of Bamako in Mali, West Africa.
 ACFA provides a safe and loving environment for vulnerable children who are living on the streets or who are orphaned.
-These children are welcomed into the home that our founder grew up in and they receive the nourishment, education, health care and attention necessary to thrive Having been a Malian orphan herself, ACFA’s founder possess a unique understanding of how to alleviate the dislocation and hopelessness that these children experience and ACFA provides the foundation for these children to grow and become empowered to achieve the futures they deserve.
+These children are welcomed into the home in Mali that our founder grew up in and they receive the nourishment, education, health care and attention necessary to thrive.
+Having been a Malian orphan herself, ACFA’s founder possess a unique understanding of how to alleviate the dislocation and hopelessness that these children experience and ACFA provides the foundation for these children to grow and become empowered to achieve the futures they deserve.

 ACFA is run by a small and dedicated working board in the Washington, DC area that gathers monthly.
 Our board members are active advocates and ambassadors for the organization, eager to make a difference in the lives of Malian children.

 The benefits of contributing to a small working board include: